Malmö Central Station: History

 Malmö Station was first opened in 1856, coinciding with the opening of the Malmö–Lund railway.
-At the time, the area was located in the outer edges of the city, but was convenient to Copenhagen-bound ferries, which loaded and unloaded in the Inre hamnen right in front of the station building.
+At the time, the area was located on the outer edges of the city, but was convenient for Copenhagen-bound ferries, which loaded and unloaded in the Inre hamnen directly in front of the station building.

 The building was nearly destroyed ten years later in a fire, on 14 December 1866.
 When the building was reconstructed, the bell tower was kept.
 That part, between the platforms and the square Centralplan, was reopened in 1872.

-More and more lines were built and consequently more and more tracks and train sheds were needed.
+More and more lines were built, and consequently more tracks and train sheds were needed.
 The new train shed with four new tracks opened in 1891.
 The Malmö-Kontinentens Järnväg from Malmö to Trelleborg was built in 1898.
 In 1926, Malmö Central Station became the station's official name.

-Though the train shed was built as a terminus, there was also a single through-line for freight next to the station building, allowing hopper wagons to access the port, where they served a large granary plant producing most of the flour for baking in the counties of Skåne and Halland.
+Although the train shed was built as a terminus, there was also a single through-line for freight next to the station building, allowing hopper wagons to access the port, where they served a large granary plant producing most of the flour for baking in the counties of Skåne and Halland.

 In 2000, both local and long-distance trains began running directly to Denmark via the new Öresund Bridge.
 Malmö became the centre of the new Öresund train regional railway system spanning eastern Denmark and much of southern Sweden, which in 2009 became integrated with local buses and trains in most of its service areas.
-The trains were, however, forced to reverse direction in Malmö’s terminal station, which created delays for passengers travelling to Denmark from Lund and further north, and restricted the frequency of service, as each train had to both enter and leave Malmö by the same tracks.
+The trains were, however, forced to reverse direction in Malmö’s terminal station, which created delays for passengers travelling to Denmark from Lund and further north, and restricted the frequency of service, as each train had to both enter and leave Malmö on the same tracks.

 This situation was solved with the opening of the City Tunnel in December 2010, finally allowing through traffic.
 All passenger traffic to/from Denmark now uses the tunnel, and most local trains use it, too, terminating instead at Hyllie station at the other end of the tunnel if not going beyond Malmö.

-The tunnel tracks make up tracks 1-4, and most traffic has shifted to this lower level of Malmö Central Station.
-The terminus station was renovated at the same time to accommodate occasional long-distance trains including some services to Stockholm and the night express to Berlin.
-Its tracks are numbered 5-10 (six tracks as opposed to the original seven: one track was torn up during renovation to allow for more commercial space adjacent to the Centralplan bus terminal).
-The adjacent train shed previously used for local Pågatågen was demolished in its entirety to allow for an extension to the Centralplan, its traffic taken over by the City Tunnel.
+The tunnel tracks make up tracks 1–4, and most traffic has shifted to this lower level of Malmö Central Station.
+The terminus station was renovated at the same time to accommodate occasional long-distance trains, including some services to Stockholm and the night express to Berlin.
+Its tracks are numbered 5–10 (six tracks as opposed to the original seven; one track was torn up during renovation to allow for more commercial space adjacent to the Centralplan bus terminal).
+The adjacent train shed previously used for local Pågatågen services was demolished in its entirety to allow for an extension to the Centralplan, with its traffic being taken over by the City Tunnel.